doc4d/4d-web-studio/docs/webforms/rendering.md

 4D developers configure their environment by enabling access to the web studio:
 * The 4D WebAdmin web server provides a secured web access to 4D Web Studio and allows previewing webforms inside the studio.
 * The 4D web server allows accessing data stored in your 4D applications through REST requests.
 REST requests provide direct access to any database operation such as adding, reading, editing, ordering, or searching data.
-The renderer engine uses REST requests to communicate with the Web Server.
+The renderer engine uses [REST requests](https://developer.4d.com/docs/en/REST/gettingStarted.html) to communicate with the Web Server.
-* Once the servers are running and access to data via REST requests is enabled, 4D developers can access 4D Web Studio and create webforms.
+* Once the servers are running, 4D developers can access 4D Web Studio and create webforms.
 The data handled in these webforms is stored in a json file.
 * The webforms are deployed with the application, and the end user renders them in their browser.
+Note that the project database must be [exposed as REST resource](https://developer.4d.com/docs/en/REST/configuration.html#starting-the-rest-server) to allow webform rendering.

+## Licence

+To render webforms, you need an available REST licence, as rendering a webform opens a session on the project database's main web server.

 ## Configuration